milovincent/tellbot/USAGE.md

 A **user list** (actually an ordered set) is built starting with a *base* (that is empty where not explicitly mentioned) and changing it in accord with certain operations in the order the latters are given.
-Those operations are:
+These operations are:

 - `+@<nick>`: Add the specified user to the user list (if not already present).